redsun-acquisition/redsun-plugin-template/PROMPTS.md

 We create a folder with this name inside the top level directory of your plugin, and populate it with code templates.

-This module will also be added as the entry point to your plugin in `setup.cfg`.
+This module will also be added as the entry point to your plugin in `pyproject.toml`.
 This is how napari discovers plugins on launch.

 ## display_name

-User-facing text to display as the name of this plugin.
-For example, this will be used in the napari plugin menu and in the napari File > Open Sample menu, as well as by the napari hub.
-It should be 3-40 characters long.
-It will be listed in `napari.yaml` under the `display_name` field.
+> [!NOTE]
+> TODO

 ## short_description

 This should be a short description of what your plugin does.
-It will be listed in `setup.cfg` under the `description` field.
+It will be listed in `pyproject.toml` under the `description` field.
 If you publish your plugin to PyPI, this description will also be listed alongside your package name in search results.

 ## include_reader_plugin